Digital Renaissance Editions

 With Hugh Craig (University of Newcastle), I am working on a series of corpus-based computational stylistics studies of early modern drama.
 These studies will be wide-ranging, detailed, and comprehensive, focusing on the patterns and trends that emerge in genre, repertory, and authorial style.
 The project was funded by an ARC Discovery Grant.

 Reproducing English Renaissance Drama, 1711–2016

 The ways in which English Renaissance plays are edited and published offers valuable insights into their changing critical reception.
 This project, with initial funding from the ARC's DECRA scheme, offers the first detailed study of the editing and publishing of English Renaissance plays since the eighteenth century and its relationship to the formation of the canon, extending existing scholarship that focuses on Shakespeare exclusively.
 With an innovative combination of quantitative and qualitative methods supplementing fresh insights from archival research, expected outcomes of this project include a monograph, articles, and the development of a comprehensive open-access bibliographical database of editions to enable and encourage further research.

 Bibliography of Editions of Early English Drama

 The Bibliography of Editions of Early English Drama (or BEEED for short) is an open-access bibliographical database of editions of late medieval, Renaissance, and Restoration drama written, performed, or printed in England.
 Although it is a descriptive bibliography, the database is designed primarily as a tool enabling quantitative analysis for editorial and publishing history.

-Records include more than the standard library catalogue data, such as entries for bibliographical format, type-page width and height, editorial method, and critical apparatus, as well as links to items available online, whether born-digital or facsimile.
+Records include more than the standard library catalogue data, such as entries for bibliographical format, type-page width and height, editorial method, and critical apparatus, as well as links to items available online, whether born-digital or digitized surrogates.
 The database will be free to access and use, and subject to peer review for accuracy.
 With BEEED, editors may easily compile a list of editions for historical collation, and scholars may map trends in the production of editions over time.